+Issue 1: June 2021

+Covid-19 & Children

+Quick Guide

+Part 1.
+Guest Editorial 1

+Part 2.
+Research Highlights 3

+Part 3.
+Library Update: Facts and Figures 7

+Part 4.
+Editors' Pick: What's Emerging and Trending?
+8

+Part 5.
+Other Useful Links 9

+Part 1.
+Guest editorial

+Children and Youth Mental Health under COVID-19

 Lonely.
 Isolated.
 Scared.
 Anxious.
 Depressed.
 Self-Harm.
 Suicidal.
-These words are used repeatedly when we read about the perceived negative impact of COVID-19 on child and vouth mental health and well-being, particularly in the popular press and on social media but also in reports generated for development professionals and policymakers.
-Intuitively, it is easy to understand why: the restrictive nature of the anti-pandemic measures - lockdowns, social distancing, protective personal equipment, among others have kept children and young people away from family, friends and have prevented other forms of social interaction, interrupted their education, cast doubt on their future prospects, and left many isolated and neglected.
-Too often, however, the evidence on which such articles are based is largely anecdotal, cherrypicked to justify a particular point of view, or simply missing or lacking in rigour and factual basis.
-Given the critical importance of children and young people's mental well-being for the present and future realization of their rights and potential, it is imperative that actions in support of them are guided by the best emerging research rather than opinions, impressions, and perceptions.
-UNICEF Innocenti's Children and COVID Research elibrary - launched in 2020 to curate quality social science research on COVID-19 and children - seeks to do this, not just for mental health but for all the major dimensions of child and youth well-being.
-Our Quarterly Thematic Digest, launched today, brings you highlights of this rich vein of research from our growing COVID e-library.
+These words are repeatedly used when we read about the perceived negative impact of COVID-19 on the mental health and well-being of children and youth, particularly in the media and on social media but also in reports generated for development professionals and policymakers.
+Intuitively, it is easy to understand why: the restrictive

+nature of the anti-pandemic measures - e.g., lockdowns, social distancing, protective personal equipment - have kept children and young people away from family and friends.
+They have prevented other forms of social interaction, interrupted their education, cast doubt on their future prospects, and left many isolated and neglected.
+Too often, however, the evidence on which such articles are based is largely anecdotal, cherry-picked to justify a particular point of view or simply missing or lacking in rigour and factual basis.

+©UNICEF/UN0353439/Wilander.
+Rahmad, 15, a child with an intellectual disability, waits to enter class at SLB AL Fithri special needs school while keeping his physical distance in Bandung, West Java province, Indonesia, on 15 October 2020.
+Given the critical importance of children's and young people's mental well-being for the present and future realization of their rights and potential, it is imperative that actions to support them are guided by the best research rather than opinions, impressions and perceptions.
+UNICEF Innocenti's Children and COVID -19 Research e-library - launched in 2020 to curate quality social science research on COVID-19 and children - seeks to do this, not just for mental health but for all of the major dimensions of child and youth well-being.
+Our Quarterly Thematic Digest, launched today, brings you research highlights from our growing COVID-19 e-library.
 In this inaugural digest we spotlight 11 studies on mental health that were all generated in the first half of 2021.
-These research papers address a diverse array of subjects related to the impact of COVID on child and youth mental that include disorders such as anxiety, depression, suicide ideation, and compulsive internet gaming, and risk factors such as HIV or refugee status, and responses such as art therapy and parenting and caregiver programmes.
+These research papers address a diverse array of subjects related to the impact of COVID-19 on child and youth mental that include disorders such as anxiety, depression, suicide ideation and compulsive internet gaming, as well as risk factors such as HIV or refugee status, and responses such as art therapy and parenting and caregiver programmes.
 These studies have been undertaken in a range of countries and regions and include several multi-country analyses.
 From these studies we have learned that: